Physiotherapy for Shoulder Pain Edinburgh

 One of the most common complaints we see at ProMOTION Physiotherapy is shoulder pain.
 It can be very debilitating, impacting on sleep and day to day functional activities.
-We love treating shoulder pain and our Chartered Physiotherapists have taken additional training and learning to keep up with new evidence in the management and treatment of shoulder conditions so that we can provide you with effective Physiotherapy for your Shoulder Pain.
+We love treating shoulder pain and our Chartered Physiotherapists have taken additional training and learning to keep up with new evidence in the management and treatment of shoulder conditions.
+We can provide you with effective Physiotherapy for your Shoulder Pain.

 Shoulder pain can happen following an acute injury (traumatic shoulder pain) or develop over time for no apparent reason (atraumatic shoulder pain).